erdiegoant/go-whisper/README.md

 > **Note:** When using `make dev`, mic access is granted to your terminal app, not the binary.
 If recording captures only silence, open System Settings → Privacy & Security → Microphone and ensure your terminal is listed and enabled.
 Use `make rectest` to verify mic access before running the full app.

 The app lives in your menubar.
-You'll see `⬜ Raw` when idle.
+You'll see `⚫ Standard` when idle.

 ## Usage

-1. Press **⌥Space** — icon changes to `🔴 Raw`, recording starts
+1. Press **⌥Space** — icon changes to `🔴 Standard`, recording starts
 2. Speak
-3. Press **⌥Space** again — icon changes to `⏳ Raw`, transcription runs
+3. Press **⌥Space** again — icon changes to `⏳ Standard`, transcription runs
-4. Text is pasted into whatever window was active — icon returns to `⬜ Raw`
+4. Text is pasted into whatever window was active — icon returns to `⚫ Standard`

 Press **Esc** at any point while recording to cancel (nothing is pasted).